 The Signet 40’s Kodak Synchro 400 shutter allows shutter speeds from 1/5 to 1/400 second – pretty speedy for a camera of this caliber.
 You have to manually cock the shutter, though.

 Up top is a frame counter, a film-type reminder wheel, and a very large rewind knob that gives tips for shooting with Kodak films available at the time.
-The rewind lever is on the back in the upper right.
+The wind lever is on the back in the upper right.
 The shutter button is on the front, right of the lens barrel as you hold the camera.

 My Signet 40’s shutter was sticky, but I just kept cocking and firing it and pretty soon it loosened up.
-So I dropped in a roll of Kodak 200 and started shooting.
+So I dropped in a roll of Kodak Gold 200 and started shooting.
 This camera was reasonably pleasant to use.
-The controls all worked smoothly, especially the focusing ring, which operated with a single finger as I lined up the viewfinder and rangefinder images.
-The rangefinder’s image was on the dim side, which sometimes made it hard to use; perhaps a good cleaning would help it.
-I shot Sunny 16, which placed the aperture selector right next to the cocking lever.
-Several times I moved the aperture selector to f/22 when I meant to cock the shutter.
+The controls all worked smoothly.
+I especially liked the focusing ring, which operated with a single finger as I lined up the viewfinder and rangefinder images.
+My son was climbing the tree in the front yard with some neighborhood boys.